For B2B Tech PR, Build Trust, Not Buzz – Here’s How

 Even if you’re not that lucky, though, these conversations can be fruitful.
 You’ll be able to introduce your business to an influential person in your market and, because these on-demand briefings are partly a business development exercise for the analyst firms, they’ll likely want to prove their value by sharing industry and business insights that could help you as you move your business forward.

-Show Your Momentum
+Demonstrate Your Momentum

 Your people have become authoritative and your company has become credible, but there’s one more piece to the trust-building process: showing momentum.
 Momentum is what suggests that you have what it takes to win the race.